vnsai/myPortfolio/README.md

 # myPortfolio
 My Portfolio

-Here i build thge static page by using html and css
+Here i build the static page by using html and css